UdacityFrontEndScholarship/quiz-app/README.md

 ### ER Diagram

 Entity relation diagram is a good pictorial representation of the  database design for an application.
-This helps in an designing backend easily.
+This helps in designing backend easily.
 [Here](https://www.lucidchart.com/invitations/accept/4959f428-f905-44ff-9a82-1cd55f6cf960) is the link to the ER diagram

 ## Collaborators